juftin/adjuftments/README.md

 features including monthly spending categorization, stock portfolio price syncing, handy visualizations, and helpful push notifications built on `pushover`.

+## How do I set up `adjuftments` for myself?

+`adjuftments` set up is relatively straightforward.
+All credentials are set using a [`.env`](example.env) file.
+Inside of this `.env` file you will store information like your timezone, local directory path, and API credentials to the various services `adjuftments` integrates with:

+- `airtable`: frontend and data management
+- `splitwise`: expense sharing integration
+- `imgur`: temporary image hosting intermediary
+- `pushover`: mobile push notifications

+More details on the initial setup can be found in the [configuration documentation](docs/configuration/initial_setup.md).
+Once the `.env` file has been configured, the entire project is ready to run.
+Need help understanding how to actually submit new transactions?
+Check out the [usage documentation](docs/usage/expense_entry.md).

+## How does `adjuftments` integrate with `airtable`?

+`adjuftments` is built on top of airtable, every expense that you import into the application is actually a record inside of `airtable`.
+This allows a couple of cool things:

+- Record Access: At any time you can go back and modify, delete, or create historic expenses.
+  `airtable` has mobile apps, and a responsive WebUI that makes data management easy.
+- Record Entry: Creating new expenses is really easy using `airtable`'s native form functionality.

+## How does `adjuftments` integrate with `splitwise`?

+`adjuftments` performs a two way sync with records in `splitwise`.
+This means that after you designate a financial partner (a friend in Splitwise and someone who you share expenses with), you can create Splitwise expenses directly from `adjuftments`, and also auto sync with expenses created inside of `splitwise`.
+Your ongoing balance with your financial partner is also tracked.

 ## What's under the hood?

 `adjuftments` has been a personal project of mine for the past few years.
 It started out as a Google